OBOAcademy/obook/docs/tutorial/fhkb.md

 So, we do option two, even though it is hard work and is still not perfect for query answering, even though we have gone for a sparse assertion mode.
 Doing full sibling assertion would work, but is a lot of effort.

-We could start again and use theisSonOfandisDaughterOfoption, with the sub-property chains described above.
+We could start again and use the `isSonOfandisDaughterOf` option, with the sub-property chains described above.
 This still has the problem of everyone being their own sibling.
 It can get the sex specific sibling relationships, but requires a wholesale re-assertion of parentage facts.
 We will continue with option two, largely because it highlights some nice problems later on.

 ### 5.4 Half-Siblings

 In Section 5.2 we briefly talked about half-siblings.
 So far, we have assumed full-siblings (or, rather, just talked about siblings and made no distinction).
 Ideally, we would like to accommodate distinctions between full- and half-siblings; here we use half-siblings, where only one parent is in common between two individuals, as the example.
-The short-answer is, unfortunately, that OWL 2 cannot deal with half-siblings in the way that we want - that is, such that we can infer properties between named individualsindicating full- or half-sibling relationships.
+The short-answer is, unfortunately, that OWL 2 cannot deal with half-siblings in the way that we want - that is, such that we can infer properties between named individuals indicating full- or half-sibling relationships.

 It is possible to find sets of half-brothers in the FHKB by writing a defined class or DL-query for a particular individual.} The following fragment of OWL defines a class that looks for the half-brothers of an individual called ‘Percival’: